iChenhahahahahaha/Amazon_Music_Sentiment_Project/README.md

 ## Human-review rule

-This student demo sends a prediction to the queue when:
+This demo sends a prediction to the queue when:

 - the highest class probability is below 60%; or
 - the Negative probability is at least 45%.